 A little palace of pink marble and porphyry, Lithograph (with hand-colouring), produced by Gracia Haby & Louise Jennison in collaboration with APW Printers

-Following their return to Australia, each artist is scheduled to spend an intense period with APW Printers to create a suite of new work in the print medium.
-This work will reflect imagery and ideas developed in response to the Paris trip.
+Following their return to Australia, each artist spent an intense period with APW Printers to create a suite of new work in the print medium.
+This work reflected imagery and ideas developed in response to the Paris trip.

-A series of exhibitions at APW Gallery in 2019 launched this new work.
+A series of exhibitions at APW Gallery were held in 2019 to launch this work.